July 30, 2017

 It’s the most wildly idyllic place I’ve ever seen: Heart Lake to the south, Lake LaCrosse in the north, and in between three miles of blooming green parkland, half a mile wide and everywhere bordered by rock and snow, piled straight up against a bright blue sky.
 I wish so badly for Krista to be here, and for my dad, and for everyone I’ve ever met.

-I pause again at Heart Pass, and think of my dad.
+I pause again at the pass, and think of my dad.
 I think of the trips he took me on when I was a kid, when I whined and was just generally miserable company; how he kept taking me, kept cheerily waking up at four to cart an ungrateful kid up to the mountains.

 It’s the strangest thing, being given a gift that you only fully appreciate twenty-five years later.
 People always used to say, “You’ll understand when you’re older,” when what they really meant was “I’m older than you and I think I understand better than you.”
 Like most things adults said, it was bullshit.
 But my dad never said that about hiking.
 He never told me that I’d appreciate it later, or even that I should appreciate it more in the moment.
 He just kept taking me, kept waking up at four to drive, kept staying out for sunset and getting up early for sunrise, kept rubbing his hands together in excitement at vistas and observing a two-hour cocktail hour before dinner.